False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 - The defendant disclosed statements that were based upon information within public documents.

-In general, a plaintiff may be awarded three types of damages.
+In general, you may be awarded three types of damages.
 These include:

-- General damages, which are damages for the plaintiff’s loss of reputation, shame, and shame;
+- General damages, which are damages for your loss of reputation, shame, and shame;

-- Special damages, which are damages to the plaintiff’s property, trade, occupation, or business income; or,
+- Special damages, which are damages to your property, trade, occupation, or business income; or,

-The specific type(s) of damages a plaintiff may be awarded will most likely depend on the facts and circumstances of a given case.
+The specific type(s) of damages you may be awarded will most likely depend on the facts and circumstances of a given case.

 In California, a lawsuit for false light invasion of privacy must be commenced within one year.

-The one-year period (the “limitations period” or “statute of limitations”) starts running when the plaintiff knows – or, in the exercise of reasonable diligence, should have known – about the defendant’s wrongful actions.
+The one-year period (the “limitations period” or “statute of limitations”) starts running when you know – or, in the exercise of reasonable diligence, should have known – about the defendant’s wrongful actions.

 The United States Supreme Court, in a long line of cases, has placed limitations on certain speech and expressions.